nyorain/vil/docs/own/design.md

 Maybe just leave it up to the application?
 We kinda need both code paths anyways for now.
 And we need sync tracking in any case.

+## Memory aliasing

+Another concern I just stumbled upon: memory aliasing.
+When we sync on a per-resource basis (e.g. we want to show image X in ui live and therefore just sync with submissions using it somehow), handling resource aliasing is a pain.
+We can track which submissions activate which regions but comparing that every time just for sync is kinda meh.

+How do we handle aliasing in general?
+We can't even legally access resources that were activate (implicitly!) due to another resource in the same memory becoming active.
+Maybe handle that via a mechanism similar to 'pendingLayout'?
+When an submission makes a resource active (transitions from undefined layout?) we mark all resources aliasing it as inactive when the submission is activated?
+Complicated, high overhead though.

+Maybe just completely ignore aliasing for now?
+We might read undefined memory but on desktop it's usually not a big issue.
+Have to rethink this when starting to use cows, then it becomes a bigger issue we have to tackle anyways.
+(something along the lines of tracking it as outlined above and resolving pending cows in 'activateSubmission' in that case)

 # Relying on timeline semaphores

 Sooner or later, we'll likely just require timeline semaphores since that